-SMPTE Issues Call for Papers for the SMPTE 2015 Annual Technical Conference & Exhibition
+SMPTE® Issues Call for Papers for the SMPTE 2016 Annual Technical Conference & Exhibition

 WHITE PLAINS, N.Y. — Feb.
-12, 2015 — The Society of Motion Picture and Television Engineers® (SMPTE®), the worldwide leader in motion-imaging standards and education for the communications, media, entertainment, and technology industries, is seeking proposals for technical papers for the SMPTE 2015 Annual Technical Conference & Exhibition (SMPTE 2015), Oct.
-26-29 in Hollywood, California.
-The proposed papers must be informational and address technical theory, research, innovation, application, or practice specific to any of the evolving technologies associated with the media technology industry.
-The proposals themselves, comprising a topic heading, paper title, and one-page abstract, must be submitted no later than June 26.
+19, 2016 — The Society of Motion Picture and Television Engineers® (SMPTE®), a leader in motion-imaging standards and education for the communications, media, entertainment, and technology industries, is seeking proposals for technical papers for the SMPTE 2016 Annual Technical Conference & Exhibition (SMPTE 2016), Oct.
+24-28 in Hollywood, California.
+The proposed papers must be informational and address technical theory, research, innovations, applications, or practices specific to any of the evolving technologies associated with the media technology industry.
+Initial abstracts must be submitted online no later than April 22.

 # # #